How to Beat a Breathalyzer – 50 Ways to Beat a Breathalyzer Test

 - Georgia – a breathalyzer refusal triggers a ONE YEAR loss of all driving privileges – with no work permit!

 - Arizona – the national leader in forcible blood draws for those who refuse to blow into a breathalyzer.
 But now, the police must seek an electronic search warrant.

-- Nebraska – a refusal to provide a breath alcohol test can mean mandatory installation of an ignition interlock device to be able to drive.
-Georgia will adopt this law January 1, 2017.
+- Nebraska – a refusal to provide a breath alcohol test can mean the mandatory installation of an ignition interlock device to be able to drive.
+Georgia will adopt this law on January 1, 2017.

 - Florida – 18-month total loss of all driving privileges.
 If this is a second “refusal,”up to a year in jail plus a $1,000 fine.

 - Michigan – not only does a one-year suspension apply, but 6 points are added to your driver’s license record.
 Plus, you must pay a $2,000 “driver responsibility fee.”

 IF I DON’T REFUSE THE BREATHALYZER, WHAT SHOULD I DO?